14 Best PR Tools 2026 (Review & Comparison)

 Best for: Enterprise-level consumer insights and social analytics.

-Brandwatch is another major player in the social intelligence space.
-It’s often used by marketing, comms, and insight teams who need deep data analysis rather than direct PR outreach workflows.
+Brandwatch is another major player in the social intelligence space, often used by marketing, comms, and insight teams who need deep data analysis rather than direct PR outreach workflows.
+Like Talkwalker, it works best as one part of a broader stack rather than a standalone PR solution.

 - Social listening